Definition of Emancipation of a Child

 Aside from education, there are other factors to consider in determining whether a child should be emancipated.
 A child’s disability may allow for the child to remain unemancipated for longer than he or she would be without the disability, if, for example, the child needs continuing care or financial support.
 A child who becomes pregnant, without being married and moving away from home may not be deemed emancipated if still dependent on her parents.

 Determining whether a child is emancipated is fact-sensitive, with courts weighing many factors to come to a decision.
-If you have any questions about the emancipation of a child, please contact Peter Van Aulen for a free consultation.
+If you have any questions about the emancipation of a child, please contact Peter Van Aulen for a free 30 minute in office consultation.